-My primary interests are in Southeast Asian history and visual studies.
-I have related interests in non-fiction or ‘documentary’ film; the novel; memoirs; newsreels; old media; the current global refugee crises; and transnational approaches to Asian studies.
-My research emphasizes connections between media and history.
-I am currently working on a book titled Celluloid Colony, an analysis of colonial propaganda films produced in the Netherlands East Indies.
+My primary area is Southeast Asian history and visual studies.
+I have related interests in non-fiction film; the novel; memoirs; newsreels; old media; the current global refugee crises; and transnational approaches to Asian Studies.
+I explore and emphasize the connections between media and history.
+My book ‘Celluloid Colony’ is an analysis of colonial propaganda films produced in the Netherlands East Indies.
 Prior to joining SUTD-HASS, I was a lecturer at the University of Wisconsin (2015-16), and a Luce Postdoctoral Fellow at Rice University (2016-17).

-My films have been reviewed in The American Anthropologist and the Journal for Visual Anthropology and have screened at several festivals including in Busan (BIFF), Taiwan (TIDF), Sydney, Paris (Jean Rouch), Tehran (IIFF), Copenhagen (DOX), and have curated at the Flaherty Seminar, the Margaret Mead Festival, the Films Division of India, the Asia Research Institute (NUS), and the Whitney and Getty Museums.
+My films have been reviewed in The American Anthropologist and the Journal for Visual Anthropology and have screened at several festivals including in Busan (BIFF), Taiwan (TIDF), Sydney, Paris (Jean Rouch), Tehran (IIFF), Copenhagen (DOX), and have curated at the Flaherty Seminar, the Margaret Mead Festival, the Films Division of India, the Asia Research Institute (NUS), and the Whitney and Getty museums.

 Book Chapters and Journal Articles